Read This First

 Prompt 3: Create a list of the necessary and sufficient conditions for wealth creation along with full descriptions of the dynamics.

-The central claim is this: Wealth creation is a complex process that arises from the interplay of various economic, social, legal, and cultural factors.
+In plain terms: Wealth creation is a complex process that arises from the interplay of various economic, social, legal, and cultural factors.

 Incentivizes Investment